ra5hard/ra5hard.github.io/_posts/2025-12-31-LosAngelesEcology.md

   - [MAP](https://dashboard.waterdata.usgs.gov/app/nwd/en/?aoi=bbox-%5B-118.34335%2C33.68264%2C-117.87094%2C34.22486%5D&view=%7B%22basemap%22%3A%22EsriTopo%22%2C%22bounds%22%3A%22-118.34335327148439%2C33.682639555508196%2C-117.87094116210939%2C34.22486127351622%22%2C%22insetMap%22%3Afalse%2C%22panel%22%3A%7B%22id%22%3A%22ViewerLayers%22%2C%22open%22%3Afalse%2C%22checkbox%22%3A%220%2C10%2C20%2C21%2C22%2C23%22%2C%22range%22%3A%220%3A1.0%2C1%3A1.0%2C2%3A1.0%2C3%3A1.0%2C4%3A1.0%2C5%3A1.0%2C6%3A1.0%2C7%3A1.0%2C8%3A0.8%2C9%3A0.3%2C10%3A0.5%2C11%3A0.5%2C12%3A0.5%2C13%3A0.5%2C14%3A0.5%2C15%3A0.5%2C16%3A0.5%2C17%3A1.0%2C18%3A1.0%2C19%3A1.0%2C20%3A1.0%22%2C%22select%22%3A%220%3A0%2C1%3A0%2C2%3A0%2C3%3A0%2C4%3A0%2C5%3A0%2C6%3A0%2C7%3A0%2C8%3A0%2C9%3A0%2C10%3A0%2C11%3A0%2C12%3A0%2C13%3A0%2C14%3A0%2C15%3A0%2C16%3A0%2C17%3A0%2C18%3A0%2C19%3A0%22%7D%7D)
 [Staff @usgs](https://www.usgs.gov/connect/staff-profiles) @la-county-isd Mrs Bass Mrs Mitchell Maxine Waters @sduong97 hi can you tell them about this [BrokenMonitoringStation](https://waterdata.usgs.gov/monitoring-location/USGS-11103000/#dataTypeId=daily-00060-0&period=P1Y&showFieldMeasurements=true) ? -[rashard](holetoanotheruniverse40.github.io)

--Rashard @nasaEArthdata sup GasBuddyLAtrice i hope u get this Normani im assuming you working still...
+-Rashard @nasaEArthdata sup GasBuddyLAtrice i hope u get this Normani im assuming you working still... @blackgirlscode

 <img   alt="image" src="https://github.com/user-attachments/assets/8bda9900-b19f-4a71-a338-928e2dd818ce" />

 ### Antelope Valley : ECOSTRESS